If you made any changes in Pure these will be visible here soon.

 Research Interests

-My main research interest is the religious history of the later Roman period, particularly explanations for religious change and the success of Christianity and understanding religious interaction between Christians and non-Christians in late antiquity.
+My main research interest is the religious history of the later Roman period, particularly explanations for religious change and the success of Christianity, the communication and transmission of religious ideas and understanding religious interaction between Christians and non-Christians in late antiquity.
+I am also interested in cognitive approaches to the ancient world.

 In 2007 I published Religious Identity in Late Antiquity: Greeks, Jews and Christians in Antioch which used the work of Pierre Bourdieu and the writings of Libanius and John Chrysostom to develop a new model for understanding religious interaction in late antiquity.
-My other published works include: (ed. with William John Lyons) Delivering the Word: Preaching and Exegesis in the Western Christian Tradition; (ed. with Janet Huskinson) Culture and Society in Later Roman Antioch; (ed. with C. Harrison and C. Humfress) Being Christian in Late Antiquity: A Festschrift for Gillian Clark and numerous articles on fourth-century preaching and the late antique religious situation more broadly.
+I have also published numerous edited collections: (ed. with William John Lyons) Delivering the Word: Preaching and Exegesis in the Western Christian Tradition; (ed. with Janet Huskinson) Culture and Society in Later Roman Antioch (ed. with C. Harrison and C. Humfress) Being Christian in Late Antiquity: A Festschrift for Gillian Clark.
+And numerous articles on fourth-century preaching and the late antique religious situation more broadly.

 In 2018 I organized a workshop/initial networking event on Cognitive Approaches to Ancient Christianity and I have presented a number of papers at conferences and workshops on my own work on cognitive approaches to preaching and the dissemination of Christian doctrine in late antiquity.